top of page

 Structured methods, Web-based tools, and scalable curricula for systems thinking, problem structuring, and creative ideation, conceived and developed with novices and under-resourced teams in mind.

-A method for structuring and ideating for real-world problems
+A method for structuring real-world problems

 TCSA